 How do I determine my Average Weekly Wage?

-If you did not work most of the thirteen weeks before your injury, the insurance company will use the wages of a similar employee.
+If you did not work most of the thirteen weeks before your injury, the insurance company may use the wages of a similar employee.
 It can be difficult to determine who qualifies as a similar employee.
-The insurance company may try to use someone who has lower wages than you.

 What about temporary partial disability benefits?